zenoss/query/README.md

             "end"        : "<datetime>",
             "returnset"  : exact | last | <undefined>
             "series"     : true or false,
-            "downsample" : request default for downsample over all metrics, "tags"       : request default for tags over all metrics "grouping"   : <integer> specifies the bucket size that values are grouped into to align data from multiple metrics that are created at essentially random times
+            "secondsPerBucket" : request default for secondsPerBucket over all metrics, "tags"       : request default for tags over all metrics "grouping"   : <integer> specifies the bucket size that values are grouped into to align data from multiple metrics that are created at essentially random times